YottaDB/YDBDoc/ReleaseNotes/ydbr120.rst

 Language
 ~~~~~~~~~~~~

-* The file libyottadb.so contains the runtime logic that was previously in libgtmshr.so, which is now a relative symbolic link to libyottadb.so.
-Similarly, libyottadbutil.so contains the object code for utility routines, and libgtmutil.so is a relative symbolic link to libyottadbutil.so.
-If UTF-8 support is installed, a similar change also occurs in the utf8 subdirectory.
-There should be no change to the behavior of any application program or scripting that does not explicitly check the nature of libgtmshr.so and libgtmutil.so. [`#23 <https://github.com/YottaDB/YottaDB/issues/23>`_]
 * With the [NO]EDITING deviceparameter set to EDITING, the number of previous inputs to the READ command from a terminal device that can be recalled is a circular buffer of 99 entries, matching the size of the RECALL command buffer for direct mode.
 READ X#, READ \*X, and READ X all share the same history.
 Empty inputs are excluded from the buffer, and multiple consecutive occurrences of the same input are stored once.
 The up-arrow key goes back in history, and the down-arrow key goes forward, towards more recent inputs.
 Previously the READ buffer was limited to just the previous line. [`#83 <https://github.com/YottaDB/YottaDB/issues/83>`_]
 * YottaDB correctly runs M programs which had PATNOTFOUND errors at compile time.
 Previously, in r1.10 it was possible for mumps processes to terminate abnormally with a SIG-11 as a consequence of a defect in the GT.M V6.3-002 code base.[`#90 <https://github.com/YottaDB/YottaDB/issues/90>`_]
 * Timeouts in JOB, LOCK, OPEN, READ, WRITE /WAIT, WRITE /LISTEN, WRITE /ACCEPT, and WRITE /TLS commands with more than three digits after the decimal point time out shortly after the requested time has elapsed.
 Previously, in r1.10, timeouts with more than three digits after the decimal point would be treated as 2Gi msec (≃24.8 days), owing to a defective enhancement to allow fractional timeouts introduced in the GT.M V6.3-002 code base (`GTM-5250 <http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V6.3-002_Release_Notes.html#GTM-5250>`_) [`#100 <https://github.com/YottaDB/YottaDB/issues/100>`_]